Docker ‘Run’ Won’t Work if Command is Appended

 Now you can manipulate the database via SQL and DDL commands.

-Docker has been around for about two years now, and there have been over 100 million downloads of the software.
+Docker has been around for several years now, and there have been well over 100 million downloads of the software.
 The amount of activity involved is impressive.
 Blogs, technical websites, etc. are buzzing with activity concerning this product, because the ideas are revolutionary: more bang for the buck as far as spin-up time in a Container vs a VM, the number of Containers that can fit in a metal box vs the number of VMs in the same box, and the ability to put each discreet part of an application into its own Container, to name a few.
 It’s still not ready for prime time in Production IMHO, but the potential is astounding.
 We may very well see an explosion of competing products in the coming years, as well as products that enhance or improve Docker and other Container based products.

 - Domain Driven Design Catalog to Tame Microservice Sprawl